 What MegaPass Really Gets Right

 MegaPass Istanbul succeeds because it focuses on the attractions travelers actually care about.
-Hagia Sophia, Topkapi Palace, Basilica Cistern, Dolmabahce, a bosphorus cruise with pass, curated cultural experiences and the flexibility to choose what matters most.
+Hagia Sophia, Topkapi Palace, Basilica Cistern, Dolmabahce, curated cultural experiences and the flexibility to choose what matters most.

 For first timers who want clarity instead of endless planning, that makes the pass feel like a relief.